-The 5th Consensus Statement on Concussion in Sport released in April 2017 uses the most current evidence to provide guidelines on the prevention, recognition, assessment, and management of sport concussion.
+The 5th Consensus Statement on Concussion in Sport released in April 2017 provides the most current evidence on the prevention, recognition, assessment, and management of sport concussion.

-According to the authors, this new 2017 Concussion in Sport Group (CISG) consensus statement is designed to build on the principles outlined in the previous statements1–4 and to develop further conceptual understanding of sport-related concussion (SRC) using an expert consensus-based approach.
-(McCrory et al., 2017)
+According to the authors, this updated consensus statement is designed to build on the principles outlined in the previous statements and to develop further conceptual understanding of sport-related concussion (SRC) using an expert consensus-based approach (McCrory et al., 2017).